 Vigorous Endurance Exercises

-You have following options that are Vigorous for the average older adults:
+You have the following options that are Vigorous for the average older adult:

 (i) Climbing stairs or hills